Avast SecureLine VPN: Resolving IP leak related to WebRTC

 WebRTC is a feature that supports B2B applications such as voice calling, video chat, and P2P file sharing without any need for plugins.
 There is an issue with WebRTC affecting Windows, Mac OS X and Android systems that allows the IP address to be discovered in browsers which apply WebRTC (such as Google Chrome and Mozilla Firefox).
 A website could potentially exploit WebRTC, making your actual IP address visible even when connected to a VPN such as Avast SecureLine.

-Please note that when WebRTC is disabled some peer connections may not be possible.
+When WebRTC is disabled some peer connections may not be possible.
 For example, a video chat or file sharing application which depends on WebRTC functionality.

 The procedure to disable WebRTC varies: